 Written by Mira Grant, Alien: Echo focuses primarily on Olivia Shipp, the daughter of two xenobiologists stationed on Zagreus, an “Earth-like planet” and one of many “backwoods colony worlds”.

-Doctor John Shipp and Dr. Katherine Shipp were hired by the Zagrean government to help document and catalogue Zagreus’ native fauna so the relatively young colony knew more about their local biosphere.
+Doctors John and Katherine Shipp were hired by the Zagrean government to help document and catalogue Zagreus’ native fauna so the relatively young colony knew more about their local biosphere.

 This desire for cataloguing was due to one of the Zagrean colonists being eaten by a creature that was given the moniker of lion-worm.
 The Shipps gave them a proper scientific name but it’s not revealed in the book.